necronux/necronux.internal.pkl/README.md

 # ==-----------------------------------------------------------== #
 -->

-# necronux.internal
+# necronux.internal.pkl

-Shared Pkl modules for internal use across the Necronux organization.
+Shared Pkl modules for internal use in repos in @necronux

 ## Contributing

-We welcome contributions to necronux.internal!
+We welcome contributions to necronux.internal.pkl!
 Please see [CONTRIBUTING.md] for guidelines on how to contribute to the project.

 [CONTRIBUTING.md]: https://github.com/necronux/.github/blob/main/CONTRIBUTING.md